 Twitter user @tranganhdong was seeking solidarity during these early moments of the unemployment crisis, finding fellow Landry’s restaurant workers without knowledge of what to do.

 Landry’s company is doing that and they run rainforest Cafe (Dak/Disney springs) and yak n yeti in DAK

 Likewise, Twitter user @ohyeahmikejones finds it hard to sympathize with Landry’s Restaurants and the property owner.
 LANGUAGE WARNING Emotions are running high at this time for what seems to be hundreds of people.

 — Michael Jones (@ohyeahmikejones) March 17, 2020

-Landry’s restaurants have been very popular, with the brand growing over the years.
+Landry’s restaurants have been trendy, with the brand growing over the years.
 The company has bought and sold several restaurants forty-year history, with properties such as Golden Nugget Casinos, Bubba Gump Shrimp Company, McCormick & Schmick’s, and The Boathouse, as well as our favorite bustling Disney restaurants.
 The only FORMAL statement the company has made so far has been regarding the COVID-19 isolation period, having listed it on their website.
 This is not the first time Landry’s restaurants have had issues.
-A major credit card breach in January of 2020 made the news both inside and outside of Disney property.
+A major credit card breach in January of 2020 made the news inside and outside Disney property.